 - To handle general inquiries or reports made to the Reporting Portals, to Otonomy Headquarters, and/or regarding adverse events, product complaints and medical inquiries.
 If you or a third party acting on your behalf, reaches out to our Reporting Portals, you or that third party will be contacting an Otonomy third-party provider (“Otonomy Provider”) who manages and processes information received through our Reporting Portals.
 The Otonomy Providers will use the information provided to address the inquiry/report appropriately, including in accordance with our legal, regulatory and other compliance obligations.
 Otonomy Providers provide us with reports of the inquiries, actions and resolutions for further handling by Otonomy directly, or for our internal tracking and review process.
 If you reach out to us directly for such matters, we will typically share the information provided to Otonomy Providers for handling.
 If you are a healthcare professional reporting the adverse event, product complaint or making a medical inquiry, we will use your details to contact you with any follow up information, responses or queries relating to the same.
 We may also share the information with regulatory and similar agencies, to comply with our legal obligations or of otherwise in the public interest.

 - To enforce the Otonomy terms and conditions, to comply with legal obligations and to defend Otonomy against legal claims or disputes.
-It is in our legitimate interests to enforce our terms and policies, to ensure the integrity of our Website and to defend ourselves against legal claims or disputes.
+It is in our legitimate interests to enforce our terms and policies, to ensure the integrity of our Services and to defend ourselves against legal claims or disputes.
 Where we do so, we will use the Personal Information relevant to such a case.
 Some processing may also be necessary to comply with a legal obligation placed on Otonomy, for example compliance with reporting obligations or to address legal claims or matters.